JadeLee274/anomaly/README.md

 # anomaly

 Repo for anomaly detection study.
-Mainly for studying papers, codes, and doing experiments.
+Mainly for studying papers, codes, and running experiments.

 ## Topics and github links